 In the majority of cases, the origin is pituitary.
 The treatment will then be most often drug.
 There is a specific treatment, making it possible to decrease the production of cortisol by the adrenal glands: trilostane.
-The dosage to be administered may vary from dog to dog.
-At the start of treatment, blood checks with stimulation tests should be carried out in order to readjust the dose.
-This treatment must be carried out for life.
+The dosage to administer may vary from dog to dog.
+At the start of treatment, blood checks with stimulation tests should carry out in order to readjust the dose.
+This treatment must carry out for life.
 In rare cases, treatment to eradicate the pituitary tumor may be offered.

-Other drug treatments can also be used, depending on the situation.
+Other drug treatments can also use, depending on the situation.

-When Cushing’s disease is due to a tumor in one of the adrenal glands, surgical excision of the latter is recommended, and may allow the dog to be cured permanently.
+When Cushing’s disease is due to a tumor in one of the adrenal glands, surgical excision of the latter will recommend, and may allow the dog to be cured permanently.

 Your veterinarian will discuss with you the best options for your pet.